hbctraining/variant_analysis/lessons/02_fastqc.md

 ## Evaluate QC metrics from FastQC

-The FastQC html reports are not viewable on the O2 Cluster, so we will need connect our local computers to the O2 Computing Cluster with a file transfer program in order to help us download the FastQC reports from O2.
+The FastQC HTML reports are not viewable on the O2 Cluster, so we will need connect our local computers to the O2 Computing Cluster with a file transfer program in order to help us download the FastQC reports from O2.
 We will be using [FileZilla](https://filezilla-project.org/) in order to do this, but other file transfer software exists and can also be down through the command-line [`scp`](https://linux.die.net/man/1/scp) command.

 > ### **What is FileZilla?**
 >
->FileZilla is a file transfer (FTP) client with lots of useful features and an intuitive graphical user interface.
+>FileZilla is a file transfer protocol (FTP) client with lots of useful features and an intuitive graphical user interface.
 It basically allows you to reliably move files securely between two computers using a point and click environment.
 It has cross-platform compatability so you can install it on any operating system.

 ### Filezilla - Step 1